mozilla/mozmill-environment/README.md

 4. Uninstall Python: "msiexec /x python-2.7.2.msi /passive"

 ## Assets
-We don't want to be dependent on the download of external tools and rebasing the base address of the MSYS DLL files.
+We don't want to be dependent on the download of most of the external tools and the rebasing of the base address of the MSYS DLL files.
 So all required tools have been made available in the assets folder.

 ### MSYS
 Version: 1.0.11